 External Disks Verus Cloud Computing

-Less secure because if your computer was hacked there is a good chance your external disk is hacked as well.
+Less secure because if your computer is hacked there is a good chance your external disk is hacked as well.

 Nightmare, you have to keep copying your new files to the external disk and make sure there are no duplications, especially if you are a Windows user.
 If you are a Mac user, you can use Time Machine

 Is way better than the external disks, because these guys are putting their reputation on the edge.
-But you always need to remember to have a strong password to access your cloud storage.
+But you always need to remember to have a strong password or even (Two-factor authentication) to access your cloud storage.

 Fully automated, all files will be synced to the cloud without doing anything.
 The cloud is smart and will always make sure you have the last updated version of any file saved to the cloud.